 Why are there so many different languages in the exhibition?

 The artists in this exhibition represent more than 50 communities and cultures from all over North America.
-Not only was it important for Mia to recognize the artistic achievement of these Native women, we felt it was essential to experience their voices in their Native languages.
+Not only was it important for Mia to recognize the artistic achievement of these Native women, we also felt it was essential to experience their voices in their Native languages.

-Will any sacred/ceremonial objects or cultural patrimony be on view?
+Were any sacred/ceremonial objects or cultural patrimony be on view?

 No. We made a concerted effort to exclude any funerary objects from the exhibition.
 Much of the work that went into this exhibition involved working with archaeologists to research provenance and secure objects that were instead used in a domestic/home setting.
 All object selections were reviewed by our advisory panel, which included Native women artists and Native and non-Native scholars from a range of nations.

-Are any of these works be required to be repatriated under the Native American Graves Protection and Repatriation Act?
+Are any of these works required to be repatriated under the Native American Graves Protection and Repatriation Act?